More dates

 Event description

-Hike to the rim of Amboy Crater and learn about (dormant) volcanoes in the Mojave Desert in this full-day geology lesson.
+Hike to the rim of Amboy Crater and learn about dormant volcanoes in the Mojave Desert in this full-day geology lesson.

 Southern California is known for its trembling fault lines, quirky monzogranite outcroppings, and majestic mountains.
 But we’ve got other geological wonders, too, like volcanoes!
-One of the finest examples of a cinder cone you’ll ever stumble across is located right here in the Mojave Desert: Amboy Crater.
+One of the finest examples of a cinder cone you’ll ever come across is located right here in the Mojave Desert: Amboy Crater.
 Learn about this designated National Natural Landmark and other dormant volcanoes that stretch across the desert in this full-day geology lesson.
 Participants will experience endless lava fields and learn about the formation of the Swiss-cheese-like appearance of the rock as they hike the 4-mile round trip to the rim of the crater and back.

-Required items participants need to bring for your course: water, between 3 and 4 liters per person for a full-day outing, food and snacks, close-toed athletic shoes, sun protection: hat, sunglasses, sunscreen, appropriate clothing, dackpack, notebook, and pencil, compass/GPS device, camera, binoculars, field guides, “Roadside Geology of Southern California” by Arthur Gibbs Sylvester and Elizabeth O’Black Gans available at the Joshua Tree National Park Visitor Centers or joshuatree.org
+Participants must bring all required items for the course: 3 to 4 liters of water per person for a full-day outing, food and snacks, closed-toe athletic shoes, sun protection (hat, sunglasses, sunscreen), appropriate clothing, backpack, notebook, pencil, compass or GPS device, camera, binoculars, field guides, and a copy of *Roadside Geology of Southern California* by Arthur Gibbs Sylvester and Elizabeth O’Black Gans, available at Joshua Tree National Park Visitor Centers or joshuatree.org.

 Photo credit: Chris Andersen, Desert Institute Volunteer